-So after clocking the outside temperature at minus 7.0 degrees C first thing this morning, behind our house, I waited until about 11.15 am, and then went to the lower section of our copse garden to take a few readings.
-We’d had sunshine since sunrise, but the air temperature was quite chilly still…you can obviously get a rough idea of what this is by pointing the laser dot at a leaf in the shade – in the next photo I used a small-flowered rhododendron just budding up.
+So after clocking the outside temperature at minus 7.0 degrees C first thing this morning behind our house, I waited until about 11.15 am, and then went to the lower section of our copse garden to take a few readings.
+We’d had sunshine since sunrise, but the air temperature was still quite chilly.
+You can obviously get a rough idea of what this is by pointing the laser dot at a leaf in the shade – in the next photo I used a small-flowered rhododendron just budding up.

 Finally, last week I photographed for the first time what seemed to be a worker honeybee, systematically visiting Crocus flowers in the garden.
-We don’t have a hive, and only very rarely in the past have we seen honeybees in the garden, and never this early, although we do have huge numbers of bumblebees.
-What was interesting was that unlike the bumblebees, and the (?) queen bee shown in my last post, this bee showed no interest in the base of the flower.
-Rather it methodically worked the open blooms, and was clearly carefully collecting pollen grains, onto its sacs, but instead of probing the flower base appeared to be licking or chewing the frilly stigma of the Crocus, before flying on.
+We don’t have a hive, and only very rarely in the past have we seen honeybees in the garden, and never this early in the year, although we do have huge numbers of bumblebees.
+What was interesting was that unlike the bumblebees, and the bee shown in my last post, this bee showed no interest in the base of the flower.
+Rather it methodically worked the open blooms, and was clearly carefully collecting pollen grains, onto its rear leg pollen baskets, but instead of probing the flower base appeared to be licking or chewing the frilly stigma of the Crocus, before flying on.